GAliNor/xpath-retriever/README.md

 xpath generator is a simple function that helps you generate the xpath of a given html element.
 Written in vanilla Js to be supported by all front-end frameworks.
-Initial solution to be found in this repository : https://github.com/GAliNor/Javascript-xpath-generator

 # Table of contents